FairwindsOps/gemini/README.md

     - every: 10 minutes
       keep: 3
 ```

+The PVC will have the same name as the SnapshotGroup, (in this example, `test-volume`)

 #### Snapshot Spec
 You can use the `spec.template` field to set the template for any `VolumeSnapshots` that get created,